Team-EoaNB-Redux/EoaNBR/README.md

 ### Rules for Developers
 - Current General Development for EoaNBR shall be pushed onto the `Fine-et-Fide-(0.4)` branch.
-- All code should be error-checked before pushed onto the Github
+- All code should be error-checked before pushed onto the Github.
-- Merging should be done carefully and procedurely.
+- Merging should be done carefully and procedurally.
 Do not override other developers' work without acknowledgment of the team.
 - If procedural pushing (including incomplete content) is crucial to development, request a new branch.
-- Merging any branch into the master branch (the distributed branch) will require a pull request which can only be initialised by a *Centurion*, and requires the approval of at least another Centurion.
-Errors are to be checked and minimalised by the Centurion who does the request.
+- Merging any branch into the master branch (the distributed branch) will require a pull request which can only be initialized by a *Centurion*, and requires the approval of at least another Centurion.
+Errors are to be checked and minimalized by the Centurion who does the request.

 ### Meet the Lead-Developers
 *aka Senatores*